-The Company maintains cash deposits in high quality financial institutions insured by the Federal Deposit Insurance Corporation ("FDIC").
-Accounts at each institution are insured by the FDIC up to \$250,000.
-At March 31, 2023, the Company had \$680,000 in excess of the FDIC insured limit.
+The Company maintains cash and certificates of deposit in accounts at financial institutions.
+The accounts are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 at each institution.
+At March 31, 2024, the Company had \$1,153,000 cash and certificates of deposit in excess of the FDIC insured limit.
+The Company maintains cash equivalents in brokerage accounts at financial institutions.
+At March 31, 2024, the Company had cash equivalents of \$18,040,000 in these brokerage accounts.